-We use a proprietary Block Management software system which is Cloud based and specific to our industry.
+We use a software system, called Blockman, which is Cloud based and specific to our industry.
 Leaseholders can access their own information and certain information for the block using the client extension of this software called My Blockman.
 We are registered under the Data Protection Act and treat your information, like your money, with the upmost respect.

-How do you deal with Service Charge funds?
+How do you deal with Service Charge funds / Client Money?
 Who receives the interest and who pays the bank fees?

 Service charge monies are held in a designated client account strictly in accordance with RICS Members’ Accounts Regulations and all accounts are administered in accordance with the RICS Clients’ Money Protection Scheme, and in accordance with the RICS Code of Practice for Residential Managing Agents.
 We hold accounts with both Handelsbanken and Lloyds Bank.
-We reconcile the accounts every 4 weeks at least.
-At time of writing (February 2017) in the low interest environment, we’re not getting any interest.
-If we did, it would credited to the sinking fund.
+We reconcile the accounts at least once a month.
+The accounts do receive interest and this is credited directly to the service charge account.
 Similarly, any charges are paid by the block account.
 For more information, please click here for a copy of our “How we handle Client Money” policy.

 How do you deal with unpaid service charges?
 And how do you deal with non-paying lessees?

 How do you deal with complaints?

-We are confident that our clients are happy with the service we provide.
-And we welcome feedback over where we can improve.
+We are confident that our clients are happy with the service we provide, and we always encourage and welcome feedback over where we can improve.
 We accept that occasionally things can go wrong, and in such an event we welcome the opportunity to deal with any complaint fairly and promptly.
 A copy of our Complaints Procedure can be found here.

 Yes.
 Outside of normal working hours our telephone number goes straight through to our Emergency Out of Hours support.
 24/7, 365 days a year.

 I am not satisfied with my current agent - how do I change?